GaretJax/pop-analysis-suite/docs/documentation/quick-start.rst

 Once all files are collected, we can begin to process them::

-   $ pas measure toxml     # Converts all measures to xml documents.
+   $ pas report toxml      # Converts all measures to xml documents.

-   $ pas measure simplify  # Simplifes the xml document by stripping
+   $ pas report simplify   # Simplifes the xml document by stripping
                            # unnecessary informations.

-   $ pas measure decode    # Annotates the xml documents with the decoded
+   $ pas report decode     # Annotates the xml documents with the decoded
                            # POP Protocol payload.

 The execution of these commands (the execution order is relevant) produces 3